 Bait often fools the largest specimens of our most popular gamefish.
-But if you think bait fishing means impaling a crawler on a hook and lying back with your "pole" resting over a forked stick, think again.
+But if you think bait fishing means impaling a crawler on a fishing hook and lying back with your "fishing pole" resting over a forked stick, think again.
 Using bait properly can be a challenging and engaging sport.
 Here's a rundown on five of the best offerings you can use for the country's most popular sportfish and tactics for presenting them.

 |Minnows are the best bait for shoreline-oriented fish.|

 It's a fact of life in the aquatic world that big fish eat little fish.
 Bass, stripers, crappies, catfish, walleyes, white bass, rockbass, trout and pickerel are notorious for their fish-gobbling tastes.
 But even fish like bluegills and redbreasts will grab minnows at times.

 The simplest way to get minnows is to buy them at a bait store.
 Put them in a plastic-foam cooler, a bait bucket that can be hung in the water or a livewell in your boat.